 LLCs are required to file an annual report with the Nebraska Secretary of State.
 The annual report state fee for filing is $10 and is due between January 1st and April 1st of each odd-numbered year.

-You can act as your own registered agent, provide you are a resident of the state and are generally available during normal business hours.
+No. Anyone can act as a registered agent, provided they are at least 18 years old, reside in the state, and are generally available to receive documents during normal business hours.

-Businesses that require state licensing and offer professional services such as accountants, attorneys, podiatrists, physical therapists, acupuncturists, etc. often must file as a Professional Limited Liability Company (sometimes referred to as a Professional LLC or PLLC) instead of an LLC.
+Businesses that require occupational licensing in Nebraska, such as accountants, architects, veterinarians, etc., will want to file for a Professional Limited Liability Company (PLLC) instead of an LLC.
 Filing for a PLLC is very similar to that of the LLC.